How can I receive absolute instead of relative time data?

 When I monitor a physical system (hardware) whose functions are provided exclusively for another specific organisation (end customer).

 Clarifications: * It is irrelevant whether the monitored systems used by the end customer are my property or the customer's.
 It is also irrelevant whether a system is located in my or in the customer's processing centre. * The monitoring of pure software services or virtual machines provided by the end customer does not require the MSP-Option. * The monitoring of hardware used by multiple end customers likewise does not require the MSP-Option.

 When will my customer require their own Check_MK-Subscription?

 When they use the Check_MK-System themselves.
 A Check_MK-system user is one who rectifies – or who initiates the rectification of – problems identified by Check_MK.
-Whether the Check_MK is installed on your server or on the end user's (customer's) is irrelevant.
+Whether the Check_MK is installed on your server or on the end user's (customer's) server is irrelevant.
 Your end user will require their own subscription when you install, configure and maintain the system for them.
-Your customer will not require their own subscription when they only receive PDF reports from Check_MK or have access purely for information, but they are not responsible for rectifying problems reported by Check_MK.
-Also your customer may manage scheduled downtimes and acknowledges with Check_MK.
+Your customer will not require their own subscription when they only receive PDF reports from Check_MK or have access purely for information, but they themselves are not responsible for rectifying problems reported by Check_MK.
+Your customer may also manage scheduled downtimes and acknowledgments with Check_MK.